SQL time and date functions

 - expression: Expression to operate on.
 Can be a constant, column, or function, and any combination of arithmetic operators.

-- format_n: Rust strftime pattern to use to parse the string expression.
+- format_n: Optional Rust strftime pattern to use to parse the string expression.
 Formats are attempted in the order that they appear.
 The function returns the timestamp from the first format to parse successfully.
 If no formats parse successfully, the function returns an error.

 to_timestamp_nanos